aspose-omr/Aspose.OMR-Products/omr/en/cpp/_index.md

 <div class="col-lg-12">
 <h2 class="h2title">Learn by Example</h2>
-<p>Aspose.OMR for .NET comes with a number of <a href="https://docs.aspose.com/omr/net/showcases/">examples</a> that allow you to quickly familiarize yourself with its functions and capabilities and give you an idea of creating solutions for your business needs.</p>
+<p>Aspose.OMR for C++ comes with a number of <a href="https://docs.aspose.com/omr/cpp/showcases/">examples</a> that allow you to quickly familiarize yourself with its functions and capabilities and give you an idea of creating solutions for your business needs.</p>
 </div>

   </div>